 Bangladesh imports red lentils, cereals, fruit items, fertilizer, mechanical appliances, wood pulp, paper and paperboard, scraps, optical instruments, medical & scientific instruments from Canada.
 Bangladesh is the second largest importer of Canadian food grains and other agricultural products in South Asia.

-Potential exportable from Bangladesh:
+Potential exports from Bangladesh:

 Potential trade areas between Bangladesh and Canada are pharmaceuticals, leather and leather products, software, ICT collaboration, jute and jute products, textile, handicrafts, vegetables, bi-cycle, high-end RMG etc. The Government of Bangladesh through its’ Missions abroad consistently working hard to increase export volume through trade diversification and business to business contacts.